AdS gravity, SO(2,d) gauge theory and Holography: Bulk dynamics from CFT conservation laws

-In the CFT language, it should be explained as the conservation law for Weyl transformation.
-This constraint generates the fundamental transformations as following
+where $\cA^{\rm cov}_{\rm W}$ is the covariant formula of the Weyl anomaly.
+The corresponding bulk $G^{(0)}_{1}$ constraint (\ref{G10}) suggests that the covariant Weyl anomaly is

-One can check that it comes back to the scaling of the metric in the $z\to0$ UV limit.
-For the general cases, the transformation of the CFT background metric will depend on the expectation value of the EM tensor as well.
-The more systematical analysis of such kind of generalized Weyl transformation will be presented in \cite{WZLiFHM}.
+for the dual CFT of Einstein gravity.
+On the other hand, given the explicit CFT, we can compute $\cA^{\rm cov}_{\rm W}$ directly by the DeWitt-Schwinger Method.

-Now, only the expression of $\Pi_{\mu}$ remains undetermined.
-Unlike the $\Pi$, it can not be fixed by the symmetries of the CFT.
-This is consistent with the fact that the bulk $G_2$ constraint is a second class constraint.
-Thus this is really the theory dependent part which can only be decide by the explicit CFT dynamics.
-Especially, the bulk result suggests that for a CFT dual to the pure Einstein gravity, the CFT effective action $W$ should satisfy
+Finally, how to understand the bulk $G_2$ constraint (\ref{G2}) which fixes the expression for $\Pi_{\mu}$?
+Since $G_2$ is a 2nd class constraint, one can not derive it from the symmetry of the CFT.
+Luckily, we do have a chance to introduce it by hand at the CFT side.
+During the standard QFT renormalization procedure, in order to decide the explicit form of the counter terms in the bare action, one should impose a renormalization condition for each background parameter.
+In this logic, a renormalization condition should also be imposed for the CFT background metric.
+Equivalently, in the $SO(2,d)$ formalism, one need a renormalization condition for the background $SO(2,d)$ gauge field.
+For the CFT which is dual to Einstein gravity, the renormalization condition to be imposed is just the $SO(2,d)$ covariant area law

-As observed previously, there is a interesting physical explanation of (\ref{dW/dA}).
-That is, the response of the background gauge field is given by the $SO(2,d)$ covariant area law.
-We conjecture that this formula can be understood as the local statement of the holographicity of the quantum gravity.
-Providing this area law, one can recover the bulk EOM of pure gravity theory from the fact that the constraint (\ref{mProjEin}) is valid for any local energy scale.
-It is very curious to clarify its relation with the other holographic area laws, such as the black hole entropy, the Ryu-Takayanagi formula\cite{Ryu:2006bv}, etc. On the other hand, it is also very interesting to explore what kind of bulk theory would arise if we modify the above covariant area law.
-We hope to come back to these issues in the future works.
+In other words, at the renormalization scale $\zeta$, the renormalized physical area is defined by the expectation value of the $SO(2,d)$ current $\mJ^{\mu}=\frac{\delta S}{\delta \mA_{\mu}}$.
+As we mentioned earlier, this formula could be understood as a local statement of the holographicity of quantum gravity.
+It is very curious to clarify its relation with the other formulae of holographic area law, such as the Bekenstein-Hawking entropy, the Ryu-Takayanagi formula\cite{Ryu:2006bv}, etc.